SqeekyBassoonist/SOFTENNG_Main/microservice_A/README.md

 ## OUTPUT

 After calling the microservice, a file called 'output.txt' will be created in the microservice directory.
 The file will contain atmost two JSONs in the format.
-An example out file is in this file [output](output.txt)
+An example out file is in this file [output.txt](output.txt)

     {
         "journal_name": {